 The Sunday congregation presents a colourful mix of culture and age which helps to make the liturgies diverse and lively.The parish is a mix of both town and country, reaching out to Clevedon, Ardmore, Kawakawa Bay in the East, Karaka and Kingseat in the West, Drury, Hunua, Ararimu and Ramarama in the south and Takanini and Conifer Grove in the North.

-A Samoan Mass is provided, third Sunday of the month, a Tongan Mass 2nd Sundayss (every 2nd month) and a Filipino Mass on the second Sunday.
+A Samoan Mass is provided, third Sunday of the month 12noon, a Tongan Mass 2nd Sundays 5pm (every 2nd month) and a Filipino Mass on the first Sunday at 12.30pm.
 A Maori Mass is held at the neighbouring parish of Manurewa on the fourth Sunday of the month.
 Mass is celebrated at Clevedon on the First Sunday of the month in The Clevedon Presbyterian Church.The parish provides for a variety of lay ministries.
 Liturgical ministries are strong we have a musical director who trains church choir which is supported by competent musicians.
 The liturgies are well prepared and presented.
 Training courses for Ministers of the Word, Eucharistic Ministers are presented twice a year.
 Altar servers are also trained, male and female.

 Parishioners are involved in a wide variety of organisations and activities within the town and throughout the area.
+A St Vincent de Paul office and food bank is run Tuesdays and Thursdays with parish support, also parishioners support the local weekly community dinner held at Christchurch Anglican on Tuesdays.
 The parish and church have a high profile in the town.